tweeres04/gather-it/README.md

 - High scores?
 - Add more control to the workers?
   - Maybe not, no direct control is a fun constraint
-- Show a mineral being held when delivering
 - Show what level each upgrade is at
 - Collapse upgrades into one great upgrade?
   - Would be in line with the focus on simplicity